Contents

 My personal opinion on MSP360:

-MSP360 is a product that was originally Cloudberry Labs – a relatively simple backup and recovery solution.
+MSP360 was originally Cloudberry Labs, a relatively simple backup and recovery solution.
 Now it has an entire suite of features for all kinds of situations and use cases, be it cloud backups, physical backups, and so on.
-MSP360 supports a number of different operating systems, can offer both granular and large-scale backup features, and has enough centralization capabilities to offer complete control over the company’s backup and recovery processes.
-There are not that many positive reviews about MSP360’s customer service as a whole, and the pricing model of the solution also includes quite a lot of different features that are not included in the base package (meaning that users looking for SQL backups, for example, would have to pay extra).
+MSP360 supports several different operating systems, can offer both granular and large-scale backup features, and has enough centralization capabilities to offer complete control over the company’s backup and recovery processes.
+MSP360’s customer service receives few positive reviews, and the pricing model of the solution also excludes many of its desirable features from the base package (meaning that users looking for SQL backups, for example, must pay extra).

 IBM Storage Protect

-IBM’s prime goal is to make data protection as simple as it gets, no matter the storage type or data type.
-IBM Storate Protect (formerly known as Spectrum Protect or Tivoli Storage Manager) is one such solution, offering impressive data protection capabilities at a scale with impressive security capabilities like encryption.
-There’s also a lot more of the different features, like basic backup and recovery jobs, disaster recovery, bare metal recovery, and so on.
-The solution itself is based on the agentless virtual environment and it can work well with both VMware and Hyper-V environments.
-The licensing model is charged per TB spent, no matter the data type, which makes it cheaper for some specific cases with large data processing amounts.
+IBM’s primary goal is to simplify data protection, no matter the storage type or data type.
+IBM Storage Protect (formerly known as Spectrum Protect or Tivoli Storage Manager) is one such solution, offering impressive data protection capabilities at scale, with impressive security capabilities like encryption.
+There are many more features, like basic backup and recovery jobs, disaster recovery, bare metal recovery, and so on.
+The solution itself is based on an agentless virtual environment, and it works well with both VMware and Hyper-V environments.
+The licensing model is charged per TB spent, no matter the data type, which makes it less expensive in some specific cases with large data processing amounts.

 Customer ratings: